pran-7-5/eco_style/README.md

 Softwares
 --------------------------------------------------------------------------------------------
 ```
-Automatic deletion of data = google, Microsoft, meta ...
-Free up data centers...1 backup in a data center another should be peer to peer distributed.
+Automatic deletion of data = google, microsoft, meta should free up data centers, I mean dead people have accounts today.
+1 backup in a data center another should be peer to peer distributed for 6 months.(Like telegram is giving, auto deletion of account if inactive and not intervened within 6 months)

 Product verification before dispatch.
 (Hide seller id and consumer id if manually checked for certain products)